Irena Brynner: Early life

-Irena Brynner was born in 1917 in the city of Vladivostok in Primorsky Krai, Russia.
-She was raised in a Manchuria-based Russian naval base, with her cousin, the actor Yul Brynner.
+were married to each other, and her double cousins, future actor Yul Brynner and his sister, Vera.
 She studied art at the Lausanne Cantonale Art School (École cantonale d'art de Lausanne) in Lausanne, Switzerland.
 She had lived in Dairen (now Dalian) and Peking (now Beijing), China.

 Her father had worked as a Swiss consul in China, and after his death in 1942, the Japanese government denounced him as a spy working for other governments.
-As a result, she and her mother fled and eventually landed in San Francisco in 1946.
+As a result, she and her mother fled and eventually landed in San Francisco, California, in 1946.

 Career

 In San Francisco, she studied with Ralph Stackpole and Michael von Meyer, who exposed Brynner to Modernism and abstract art.
 Brynner attended the California Labor School (CLS), and studied ceramics and drawing.
 While attending the CLS, she was inspired by the works by Claire Falkenstein.

 She apprenticed to study jewelry under Caroline Gleick Rosene (1907–1965) and Franz Walter Bergmann (1898–1977).
 In January 1950, she took classes with Bob Winston at the California College of the Arts (CCA) where she learned about wax working and she set up a jewelry studio.
 Her early jewelry work started out very geometric, and changed to more organic forms in later years.
-Brynner co-founded the Metal Arts Guild in San Francisco in 1951, alongside Byron Wilson, Bob Winston, Florence Resnikoff, Caroline Gleick Rosene, Margaret de Patta, Merry Renk, Vera Allison, Francis Sperisen, and others.
+Brynner co-founded the Metal Arts Guild in San Francisco in 1951, alongside Rosene, Winston, Vera Allison, Florence Resnikoff, Margaret de Patta, Merry Renk, and Byron Wilson, among others.
 In 1952, Brynner learned about silversmithing, forging and lost-wax casting at the College of Marin.